pablo-preciado/testing-helm-deployment/README.md

 ## Resources needed to run this demo

 You need an OpenShift cluster with OpenShift Virtualization capabilities.
-If you're a redhatter or a Red Hat partner you can request an OpenShift cluster running in GCP for the purposes of this demo, you can reuqeest it [here](https://catalog.demo.redhat.com/catalog?item=babylon-catalog-prod/gcp-gpte.ocp4-on-gcp.prod&utm_source=webapp&utm_medium=share-link).
+If you're a Red Hatter or a Red Hat partner, you can request an OpenShift cluster running in GCP for this demo.
+You can request it [here](https://catalog.demo.redhat.com/catalog?item=babylon-catalog-prod/gcp-gpte.ocp4-on-gcp.prod&utm_source=webapp&utm_medium=share-link).

-In case you're requesting the OpenShift cluster running in GCP, be aware that you'll need to add a new worker, otherwise there will be no resources available for running your virtual machines.

-To add a new node you do it by creating a new MachineSet, you can find the template in this repo.
-Specifically in `extra-node/machine-set-extra-node.yaml`
+If you're requesting the OpenShift cluster running in GCP, be aware that you'll need to add a new worker; otherwise, there will be no resources available for running your virtual machines.
+To add a new node, create a new MachineSet.
+You can find the template in this repository, specifically in `extra-node/machine-set-extra-node.yaml` (make sure you substitute the values according to the comments on that file).

 ## Deploying demo environment

 This demo uses all the software officially provided by Red Hat.
-Therefore, you need to provide certain users, passwords and tokens so the different softwares can reach Red Hat CDN and use official packages.
-You'll also need to obtain a Github Private Access Token (PAT).
+Therefore, you need to provide certain usernames, passwords, and tokens so the different software can access the Red Hat CDN and use official packages.
+You'll also need to obtain a GitHub Personal Access Token (PAT).

-This is the list of information that you need to get:
+This is the list of information you need to obtain:

- - Red Hat Customer Portal username and password.
-This is simply the username and password you use to connect a RHEL system to Red Hat repos using subscription-manager.
+- Red Hat Customer Portal username and password: These are used to connect a RHEL system to Red Hat repositories using subscription-manager.

- - Pool id for an Ansible Automation Platform subscription.
-You can find it in [Red Hat Customer Portal](https://access.redhat.com/), navigating to Subscriptions (top left) > Subscriptions tab > Search "Ansible Automation Platform" > Click on your subscription and find the Pool ID you need.
-Make sure it's a valid Ansible Automation Platform subscription.
+- Pool ID for an Ansible Automation Platform subscription: You can find this in the [Red Hat Customer Portal](https://access.redhat.com/) by navigating to Subscriptions (top left) > Subscriptions tab > Search "Ansible Automation Platform" > Click on your subscription and locate the Pool ID.
+Ensure it's a valid Ansible Automation Platform subscription.

 - Token for Red Hat Automation Hub.
-Ansible will need this token so it can download and use official Red Hat collections.
-To obtain this token navigate to [Red Hat Hybrid Cloud Console](https://console.redhat.com) and navigate to Services (on top left) > Automation > Automation Hub.
-Once there, click on "Connect to Hub" on the lef side navigation panel.
-There you'll be able to generate a token.
+Ansible will need this token to download and use official Red Hat collections.
+To obtain this token, navigate to the [Red Hat Hybrid Cloud Console](https://console.redhat.com) and go to Services (on the top left) > Automation > Automation Hub.
+Once there, click on "Connect to Hub" on the left side navigation panel.
+There, you'll be able to generate a token.

- - Client ID and Client Secret for a Red Hat Customer Portal Service Account.
-This is used during the jboss installation process, to obtain this values you can easily create a Service Account.
-Go to [Red Hat Hybrid Cloud Console](https://console.redhat.com) and click on the gear icon (top right), in the drop down menu click on "Service Accounts".
-Once there create a service account and note down the Client ID and Client Secret.
+- Client ID and Client Secret for a Red Hat Customer Portal Service Account are used during the JBoss installation process.
+To obtain these values, you can easily create a Service Account.
+Go to the [Red Hat Hybrid Cloud Console](https://console.redhat.com) and click on the gear icon (top right).
+In the drop-down menu, click on "Service Accounts."
+Once there, create a service account and note down the Client ID and Client Secret.

- - Github PAT (classic).
-Log in Github and navigate to the [tokens settings site](https://github.com/settings/tokens), create a classic token.
-This is needed to import the git repo in the Gitlab that we deploy locally for the demo.
-Even if the repo is public you need a PAT to interact with Github API.
+- GitHub PAT (classic): Log in to GitHub and navigate to the [tokens settings site](https://github.com/settings/tokens) to create a classic token.
+This is needed to import the Git repo into the GitLab that we deploy locally for the demo.
+Even if the repo is public, you need a PAT to interact with the GitHub API.

 - Cluster domain.
-You need to pass the application doman of your cluster to the helm chart to properly deploy the demo.
+You need to pass the application domain of your cluster to the Helm chart to properly deploy the demo.
 It should be something like `apps.cluster-dqxwv.dqxwv.gcp.redhatworkshops.io`.

-Once you have retrieved all the username, passwords and tokens go to your openshift cluster and install OpenShift Gitops operator.
-Once installed create an Application object with all the information you just collected under the values section:
+Once you have retrieved all the usernames, passwords, and tokens, go to your OpenShift cluster and install the OpenShift GitOps operator.
+Once installed, create an Application object with all the information you just collected under the helm parameters section.

 ```
 apiVersion: argoproj.io/v1alpha1